stumpapp/stump/CONTRIBUTING.md

 7. Once you add your contributions, create a PR from your feature branch into `develop` - _not_ `main`.
 8. Be sure to update your feature branch with any new changes **before** making the PR.

+Before making the PR, please consider the following:

+- Please only submit **meaningful** changes.
+Grammar fixes, such as README updates, are okay, but should be more substantiative than a few corrections.

 Thanks for contributing to my project!!